shaCode256/Analyzing-Apple-Store-s-Data/README.md

 B.H
-# DATA SCIENCE VISUALIZATION 2020
+# DATA SCIENCE VISUALIZATION
 # Apple Store dataSet- CSV

-The project implements broadcasting and analysis, to forecast WILL THE ANIME BE SUCCESSFUL? by observing the relationships between the features of all the animes in the anime_filtered CSV dataSet.

-#lots of cleaning the data!

 ## **How to use?**
-Download the code and put it where you can access it.
+Download the Python code and put it where you can access it.
----You can start creating a graph by the command WGraph_DS g = new Wgraph_DS <> (); Then add nodes using the g.addNode (new NodeInfo (your desired new node key)) command.
-Continue as you wish.
-The project is full of descriptions about the functions and their use.
+Run it.

 ## Let's take a look inside-
 ## Pictures to help and visualize how it's going: